abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/cassendra/baseline.md

 cassandra -R
 ```

-- `-R` → allows Cassandra to run in the background.
-- First startup might take **30–60 seconds**.
+The `-R` flag allows Cassandra to run in the background as a daemon, so you can continue using the terminal.
+The first startup may take **30–60 seconds** as it initializes the necessary files and processes.

-Check logs:
+Check logs to ensure Cassandra started successfully:

 ```console
 tail -f ~/cassandra/logs/system.log
 ```
-Look for "Startup complete" at the end.
+Look for the message **"Startup complete"**, which indicates Cassandra is fully initialized.

 ### Check Cassandra Status
 ```console